subodhchhabra/mac-dev-setup/README.md

 ## Vim

-My favorite text-editor is [Vim](http://www.vim.org/), however I use the [macvim](https://code.google.com/p/macvim/) version.
+My favorite text-editor is [Vim](http://www.vim.org/).
 It is a very popular text editor inside the terminal, and is usually pre-installed on any Unix system.

 For example, when you run a Git commit, it will open Vim to allow you to type the commit message.